 One example of this dynamic is the economic relationship between the United States and China.
 Although China is frequently blamed for manufacturing job losses, less noticed is that trade with the country has also produced commensurate employment gains elsewhere in the economy (as well as within manufacturing—among the top export categories to China in 2016 were a combined $49 billion worth of aircraft, machinery, and vehicles).

-According to economist Maximiliano Dvorkin of the Federal Reserve Bank of St. Louis, competition from China resulted in the loss of 800,000 jobs between 2000-2007, primarily in the production of computer and electronic goods, primary and fabricated metal products, furniture, and textiles.
-However, he also found that the economy gained a similar number of jobs in other sectors, such as services, construction, and wholesale and retail trade (significantly, Dvorkin also says that as a result of savings to firms of lower production costs and access to cheaper Chinese-made goods, "U.S. consumers gained an average of $260 of extra spending per year for the rest of their lives.").
+According to economist Maximiliano Dworkin of the Federal Reserve Bank of St. Louis, competition from China resulted in the loss of 800,000 jobs between 2000-2007, primarily in the production of computer and electronic goods, primary and fabricated metal products, furniture, and textiles.
+However, he also found that the economy gained a similar number of jobs in other sectors, such as services, construction, and wholesale and retail trade (significantly, Dworkin also says that as a result of savings to firms of lower production costs and access to cheaper Chinese-made goods, "U.S. consumers gained an average of $260 of extra spending per year for the rest of their lives.").

 While we cannot know with exact precision which jobs were lost and which were gained as a direct result of this bilateral trade, it's worth noting that Bureau of Labor Statistics data show average wages (a metric which does not include other forms of compensation such as health insurance) within the categories of "Textile, Apparel, and Furnishings Workers," "Miscellaneous Textile, Apparel, and Furnishings Workers," and "Textile, Apparel, and Furnishings Workers, All Other"—one of the areas in which the United States lost jobs to China—to range from $26,810 to $35,180.
-Among construction workers, meanwhile—an area where the United States experienced job gains as a result of trade with China—average wages for "Construction Laborers" are $38,890, "Construction Trades Workers" are $48,620, and "Construction Equipment Operators" are higher still at $51,050.
+Among construction workers, meanwhile—an area the United States experienced job gains as a result of trade with China—average wages for "Construction Laborers" are $38,890, "Construction Trades Workers" are $48,620, and "Construction Equipment Operators" are higher still at $51,050.

-This does not mean that every production job lost was replaced by a superior one, but we should also dispense with the notion that lost factory and production jobs are invariably better paying than those gained by trade and outsourcing.
+This does not mean that every production job lost was replaced by a superior one, but we should also dispense with the notion that lost factory and production jobs are invariably better paying than those lost to trade and outsourcing.
 Worth considering is the fact that hourly wages for production and nonsupervisory employees within manufacturing—currently $21.35—is lower than the private sector as a whole at $26.82.
 Furthermore, with the economy either at full employment or close to it, efforts to prevent the closure of factories means fewer workers available for new and potentially more lucrative employment elsewhere.